 Discovering The Body Shop’s Instablur All-in-One was a game changer for me.
 Long story short, as Instablur got a detailed mention in my August favourites blog post, whilst this product does a few things (notably, minimising pores and smoothing out your complexion) it is it’s super-duper foundation priming qualities that have me skipping for joy.
 I’ve tried an abundance of primers: This is the one for me, it’s simply the best at keeping my base intact and oiliness at bay.
 If I forget to apply this I’m paying the price by 11.00am with shiny and greasy skin.
 Ewwww.
 This is one of my few ‘don’t leave home without it’ products.
 Available from: The Body Shop.
 Price: NZ$46.25.

 I ran out of my beloved Clinique Take the Day Off Balm half way through the year and, amidst a crazy week, I didn’t have time to shoot into town to buy some more.
 I’d heard Coconut Oil was good at taking off makeup so I gave it a bash… Well, I still haven’t bought Clinique TTDOB.
 This stuff is AH-MAZING and I’m ashamed it’s taken me so long to get on the coconut oil bandwagon.
 Got dry skin?
 Coconut oil.
 Need to shave your legs?
 Coconut oil.
 Got itchy bites?
 Coconut oil.
 Want a massage?
 Coconut oil.
 Need to do some cooking?
 Coconut oil.
-My mate Andrea swears by taking a taking a bath with a couple of tablespoons of coconut oil and some essential oil drops.
+If you want high-quality coconut oil and like supporting independent businesses, take a look at VCO Bali.
+I’ve not tried it yet but my mate Andrea swears by taking a taking a bath with a couple of tablespoons of coconut oil and some essential oil drops.

 Back to removing makeup: Coconut oil takes off THE WHOLE lot, including waterproof mascara and including the previously mentioned eyeshadow crayons (that stick like concrete).
 How this works is I apply a smidgen of coconut oil (i.e. 3/4s of a teaspoon) all over my dry face, including my eye area.
 It’ll start to melt as soon as you touch it.
 Then I massage it into my eyelashes using my index finger and my thumb until I can’t feel the mascara anymore, it breaks mascara down really quickly!
 Then, to remove the mucky eye makeup, I gently wipe around my eye area with a cotton pad or tissue and then I wipe the rest of the coconut oil off my face using a damp warm flannel.
 I then rinse off my whole face and go on to cleanse my face as normal (I’m still love Moreish Foaming Cleanser FYI!).
 Simple.
 There is no, I repeat, NO, eye makeup residue left after this (not even the next morning if I’ve had a shower at night).